IllinoisLegalAidOnline/website-docs/docs/source/usability_best_practices.rst

 Headings
 ========

 Headings and subheadings organize the content and are important for usability and accessibility.
-People with limited or no vision depend on screen reading software to read aloud the text that appears on the screen.
+People with limited or no vision depend on screen reading software to read aloud the text on the screen.
 Using headings properly provides a hierarchy of content that allows users to navigate more efficiently.

 Benefits of Headings
 ====================